darioncassel/sok-differential-testing/index.md

 - *Symbolic model-checking*
 - *Bounded model-checking*

+The model used in model-checking is either:
+- *Manually specified*
+- *Automatically generated*

-Next, the *exceptional element*, *test oracle*, and *specification* shall be categorized.
+Next, the *exceptional element* and the *test oracle* shall be categorized.
 The exceptional element can be portrayed either as:
 - An *execution trace*
 - An *exceptional input*